prisma-lab/PX4-Custom_utils/README.md

 This repository contains the files and scripts required to run the PX4 orbital stabilization simulation in a Docker container.
 The simulation uses ROS2 Foxy and PX4 v1.13.0 firmware versions.

-## Prerequisites
-Ensure you have the following installed on your system:
-- Docker
+## Prerequisite: Docker

-If you do not have Docker installed, you can install it by following the instructions [here](https://docs.docker.com/get-docker/).
+If you do not have Docker installed, you can install it by following the instructions:
 ```sh
 curl -fsSL get.docker.com -o get-docker.sh
 sudo sh get-docker.sh